opium-pro/master-hook/docs/STORAGES.md

   reset('keyName')

-  // Set the whole storage to passed value
+  // Set the whole storage to passed value reset({ value: 'newValue' })
   // !!!
-You can not use any other keys then in the 'initialState' reset({ value: 'newValue' })
+You can not use any other keys then in the 'initialState'

-  // Changes passed keys in the storage without deleting others
+  // Change specific values in the storage without deleting others patch({ value: 'newValue' })
   // !!!
-You can not use any other keys then in the 'initialState' patch({ value: 'newValue' })
+You can not use any other keys then in the 'initialState'

   return (
     <div>